Ten Things You Should Know: Belmont Stakes

 2) The Belmont Stakes is run at Belmont Park in Elmont, NY.
 The Grade 1 race is run at distance of a mile and a half.
-The purse for this year’s race is one million dollars with $600,000 going to the winner.
+For 2014 the purse was raised to $1.5 million with $800,000 going to the winner.

 3) Every edition of the race since 1867 has been run in New York.
 From 1867 to 1889, Jerome Park hosted the Belmont.
 The race moved to Morris Park in 1890.
 Since 1905 it has been held at Belmont Park with the exception of 1911 and 1912 when racing was banned in New York.
 Aqueduct hosted the race from 1963 to 1967 while Belmont Park was undergoing renovations.